wp-plugins/zigout/readme.txt

 == Changelog ==

+= 0.2.2 =
+* Confirmed compatibility with WordPress 3.9
 = 0.2.1 =
-* Verified compatibility with WordPress 3.5
+* Confirmed compatibility with WordPress 3.5
 = 0.2 =
 * Coding style improvements
 * Caption now links as well as image
 * Fixed bug that prevented the caption from being hidden
-* Verified compatibility with WordPress 3.4.2
+* Confirmed compatibility with WordPress 3.4.2
 = 0.1.2 =
-* Verified compatibility with WordPress 3.3.x
+* Confirmed compatibility with WordPress 3.3.x
 = 0.1.1 =
-* Verified compatibility with WordPress 3.2.x and updated version requirements accordingly = 0.1 =
+* Confirmed compatibility with WordPress 3.2.x and updated version requirements accordingly = 0.1 =
 * First public release